-The Small Business and Public Assistance program was created as a result of Section 507 of the Clean Air Act Amendments of 1990.
-The 507 programs were created to assist sources in complying with air quality regulations.
-Similar to many state's environmental agencies, the Nebraska DEQ expanded its scope to encompass all environmental media - air, waste and water.
+The Small Business and Public Assistance program was created as a result of the Clean Air Act Amendments of 1990.
+Congress saw the need to create programs to assist small businesses comply with ever more complex air quality regulations.
+Similar to many state's environmental agencies, NDEQ expanded its scope to encompass all environmental media: air, waste and water.

-The program is divided into four major components: the Small Business and Public Assistance (SBPA) program, the Public Advocate, the One-Stop Permit Assistance program, and the Small Business Compliance Advisory Panel.
-The SBPA program coordinator is involved with all four functions; as well as coordinating with other DEQ personnel within the Air Quality, Water Quality and Waste Management divisions involved in compliance assistance activities on the department's Compliance Assistance Team.
+Nebraska's Program is divided into four major components: the Small Business and Public Assistance (SBPA) program, the One-Stop Permit Assistance program, the Public Advocate, and the Small Business Compliance Advisory Panel.
+The Program Coordinator is involved with all four functions, as well as coordinating with other DEQ personnel within the Department's Air Quality, Water Quality and Waste Management Divisions involved in compliance assistance activities on the NDEQ Compliance Assistance Team.